HansonS37/UROP2023-ExtremeRainfall/README.md

 Contains revised code for "Complex networks reveal global pattern of  extreme-rainfall teleconnections"

+read_data.py  download_TRMM.py
+These two files are used for downloading TRMM precipitation data.

 all_ere_start.ipynb / extreme rainfall calculator.ipynb
 This file calculates the date of extreme rainfall events at all locations.
 We first calculate the 95 percentile of all wet days, and then delete consecutive days.